s50600822/nycab/README.md

 # Notes
   The app supposed to provide API to query cabs trip count on any given date via /trip.
 However /trip is not complete as I am looking to:
   - translate the SQL(mentioned in the last section) into org.springframework.data.jpa.repository.Query.
 Or swith to using other queryDSL that is more flexible.
 JPA query seems to have quite a few limit include function inside aggregate functions(for example COUNT(DATE_FORMAT(pickup_datetime, '%Y-%m-%d') ends up invalid ) ).
+Should probably just use jdbc template...
   - add params for the request.
   - add caching as well as param for cache eviction.
   - tests.